Rede OM Brasil: Rede OM

 In 1982, OM stood out for its political coverage.
 Its political debates for the government of the state of Paraná became a tradition that took place with mayors and even presidents of the Republic.
 José Carlos Martinez always made a point of highlighting the pride he felt when promoting debates on his channel.

 With a certain tradition in sports, OM invests in motorsport by creating the Pole Position program, at a time when Brazil had won four world titles in Formula 1 by Emerson Fittipaldi and Nelson Piquet.
 Another important program for the sports department was Telesporte.

 In celebration of TV Paraná's 28th anniversary in 1988, its power in the capital of Paraná was increased to 37 kW and, consequently, its signal was improved.
 It also bought modern equipment such as new cameras and new editing stations.

-The partnership with TV Bandeirantes ends in 1991, when, as an act of friendship to Dante Matiussi and Airton Trevisan, it decided to affiliate to Rede Record, which began to establish itself as a new national network after its acquitision by Edir Macedo.
-In this phase, its highlights included Cadeia (ratings leader in the state), Programa do Ratinho, in the late afternoons, presented by Carlos Massa andthe sports broadcasts of the state's soccer league.
+The partnership with TV Bandeirantes ends in 1991, when, as an act of friendship to Dante Matiussi and Airton Trevisan, it decided to affiliate to Rede Record, which began to establish itself as a new national network after its acquisition by Edir Macedo.
+In this phase, its highlights included Cadeia (ratings leader in the state), Programa do Ratinho, in the late afternoons, presented by Carlos Massa and the sports broadcasts of the state's soccer league.